auralius/numerical-methods-with-matlab/transient_advection_diffusion/Readme.md

-A thin plate
+- Givan below a thin plate.
-Temperature at its center is kept at 800 K
+- Temperature at its center is kept at 800 K.
-The whole plate surface is initialized at 270 K
+- The whole plate surface is initialized at 270 K.
-The boundaries are thermally insulated (Neumann).
+- The boundaries are thermally insulated (Neumann).

 ![](https://github.com/auralius/numerical-methods-with-matlab/blob/main/transient_advection_diffusion/images/diffusion_only.gif)